-For brands who want to capitalize on the holiday but don’t want to invest in a permanent store, a pop-up store is the obvious solution.
+For brands who want to capitalize on the holiday but don’t want to invest in a permanent store, a pop-up store is an obvious solution.
 As Alison Paul, vice chairman and U.S. Retail and Distribution leader at Deloitte told Forbes, “In comparison to what it costs to establish a new building, putting in a pop-up is a much smaller investment for a retailer,” but one that seriously pays off.

-Halloween has been the perfect opportunity for numerous brands to launch holiday themed pop-up stores.
+Halloween has been the perfect opportunity for numerous brands to launch holiday-themed pop-up stores.
 From candy to cosmetics, costumes to cutlery, pop-up shops sell all sorts of Halloween-themed products that get the public excited about the holiday.
 The following brands used Halloween pop-up shops to generate excitement and build their own business.

 Party City runs 900 stores all year round, yet Halloween is an essential part of their income, generating $560 million for the brand during the 2015 holiday, which was around 25% of their earnings for that year.
 Party City has achieved these high returns by dedicating time and staff to locate the ideal pop-up locations, as well as opening a factory in Madagascar to make costumes for the holiday.

-However this year Party City is seeking to change its strategy for launching Halloween City pop-up stores.
-To exploit the gap in the market left by the collapse of Toys R Us, Party City is launching massive, 12,000 square feet super stores that host Halloween City and Toy City under one roof.
-Initially two-thirds of the space will be dedicated to Halloween merchandise until the holiday is finished, when the rest of the store will be converted into Toy City.
+However, this year Party City is seeking to change its strategy for launching Halloween City pop-up stores.
+To exploit the gap in the market left by the collapse of Toys R Us, Party City is launching massive, 12,000 square feet superstores that host Halloween City and Toy City under one roof.
+Initially, two-thirds of the space will be dedicated to Halloween merchandise until the holiday is finished when the rest of the store will be converted into Toy City.